emsr888-source/Unscroller/PROJECT_SUMMARY.md

 ## Conclusion

-**Creator Mode** is a complete, production-ready application that successfully implements distraction-free browsing across all major social platforms on mobile and desktop.
+**Unscroller** is a complete, production-ready application that successfully implements distraction-free browsing across all major social platforms on mobile and desktop.
 The architecture is modular, scalable, and compliant with all platform requirements.

 The project demonstrates:
 - ✅ Advanced WebView policy enforcement